TEALSK12/2nd-semester-introduction-to-computer-science/units/4_unit/06_lesson/lesson.md

 ###Accommodation/Differentiation
 Students can create a variable sized board.

-The checkers can actually be done using one function taking in the start x and y and the movement of the x and y.
+The checkers can actually be done using one function, taking in the start x and y and the movement of the x and y.

+The planning phase of this project will be essential, especially for students who you think may struggle with this project.
+Provide more guidance and scaffolding to those students that need it.

 [Project Spec - Tic-Tac-Toe]: project.md